sagefy/sagefy/docs/pages/machine_learning_application.md

 Machine Learning Application
 ============================

-This document covers the algorithms and strategies that will be applied to Descovrir to support its functional objectives.
+This document covers the algorithms and strategies that will be applied to Sagefy to support its functional objectives.

 Data structure
 --------------